 10. Sagumata Falls

 You’ll surely enjoy swimming here because of the crystal-clear and icy-cold waters.
 It’s a perfect respite from city life.
+Its waters emanate from pristine forests upstream, and visitors can hire a guide to guide them in exploring these unspoiled ecosystems.

 - Location/Jump-off: Brgy Lourdes, Valencia City